jamwaffles/jamwaffles.github.io/_posts/2018-12-13-optimising-new.md

 let step = TrajectoryStep { position: 10.0, velocity: 10.0, time: 0.0 };
 ```

+Because Rust and LLVM are friggin spectacular bits of technology, these two invocations **compile down to the same machine code.**

-As can be seen [on Godbolt.org](https://godbolt.org/z/8-TxTR), the asm output by Rust 1.31.0 looks like this:
+As can be seen [on Godbolt.org](https://godbolt.org/z/8-TxTR), the assembly output by rustc 1.31.0 looks like this:

 ```asm
 example::TrajectoryStep::new: